UD-CISC374/educational-game-project-justin-chernokal-jon-change/egdd.md

 ## Core Gameplay Mechanics (Brief)

-- Determine and place tower types in set locations on map.
+- Place tower types in set locations on map.
 - Adjust towers' abilities by selecting a number for it to use.
 - Use tower abilities to manipulate numbers to match the goal.
 - Win the level by meeting the goal(s) requirements.